Startr/WEB-Sage.Education/src/posts/blog/en/2024-09-26-be-nice-to-ai-it-might-just-make-you-smarter.md

   responses than demanding "Tell me about photosynthesis now!"
 Studies show that respectful questions make AI more accurate and reliable.
 Plus, practicing good manners with AI helps improve your real-life communication skills.
-Discover how kindness to machines can boost your learning and interactions—learn more!
+Discover how kindness to machines can boost your learning and interactions.
 ---

+## Manners Matter, Even with Machines

 Imagine a super-smart robot friend who learns from how you talk.
 That's what artificial intelligence (AI) chatbots are like.
 These clever computer programs, like ChatGPT and our Sage, don't have real feelings, but how you speak can change how helpful they are.

-## Manners Matter, Even with Machines

 Research shows that when people are polite to AI, they get better answers.
 It's like the old saying, "You catch more flies with honey than vinegar."
 When you ask nicely, AIs give more detailed and useful responses.